dannyjackson/Genomics-Main/C_SelectionAnalysis/dadi/dadi_README.md

 python3 dadi_make_sfs.py base_params.sh dadi_params.json
 ```

+## Pipeline
+Making Demography models in dadi should follow the outline below.
+ 1) Generate and filter your VCF as needed.
+We have found that dadi prefers bcftools for this step over other programs such as ANGSD
+ 2) Run dadi_make_sfs.py to create your Site Frequency Spectra.
+ 3) Run dadi_make_2dmodels.py to generate your demography models.
+ 4) Run dadi_run_godambe.py to perform dadi GIM Uncertainty Analysis

 ## Parameter Input Notes
 Below are notes and recommendations on how some parameters should be stated to properly run dadi scripts: